About the Program

 Cynthia J. Zapata graduated from St. Olaf College in 2016 as a double major in English and race and ethnic studies.
 Since graduating, Zapata has worked at Centro Tyrone Guzman in south Minneapolis, and helped manage Jovenes Latinas al Poder!, a group focused on advancing policy, advocacy, and healthy peer-to-peer relationships with young Latinas.
 In January 2018, she began working in the Office of Governor Mark Dayton as the Correspondence Coordinator.
 She is a 2016-2017 Amherst Wilder Community Equity Pipeline cohort member, 2017 finalist for the St. Paul Youth Poet Laureate, a WFMN Innovator, and Vice President and Communications Director of WePod.
-This fall she will begin her Master of Arts in Creative Writing and Publishing at the University of St. Thomas.
+In 2018, she began a master of arts program in creative writing and publishing at the University of St. Thomas.

 “As a grantee-partner for two years, and now as a WFMN Innovator, my involvement with the Young Women’s Initiative of Minnesota has opened more opportunities I ever could have could dreamed.
 I am at a pivotal point in my young career, and the Wenda Weekes Moore Internship will refine and add depth to the skills I have already acquired.
 I am excited about this year of growth and work with an organization that I admire.”